Collaborative Research Center 1368 - Oxygen-free production

 Researchers: M. Sc.
 Philipp Moritz, Dr. rer. nat.
 Lienhard Wegewitz

 The joining technology of adhesive bonding is playing an increasingly important role in assembly technology.
-In contrast to other joining processes, such as welding or soldering, adhesive bonding enables the construction of hybrid structures, i.e. the joining of dissimilar materials.
-In XHV-adequate atmospheres, metals can theoretically be bonded without intermediate oxide layers.
-This direct bonding offers potential for higher joint strength, new joining partner-adhesive combinations and thinner layer thicknesses.
-The aim of the subproject is to gain knowledge about technical properties of bonded joints produced in XHV-adequate atmospheres and with deoxidized joining partners, and to explore possibilities for new process design derived from this.
-The challenge in oxygen-free bonding is that, on the one hand, the adhesion mechanisms are affected by oxide layers, and on the other hand, the setting reaction of special adhesives is slowed down or favored by oxygen or water.
-The absence of oxygen and moisture in an XHV-adequate environment thus has a fundamental effect on the properties of an adhesive bond and the bonding process.
+In contrast to other joining processes, such as welding or soldering, adhesive bonding enables the creation of hybrid structures, i.e. the joining of dissimilar materials.
+In an XHV-adequate atmosphere, metals can theoretically be bonded without intermediate oxide layers.
+This direct bonding offers potential for higher bond strength, new joining partner/adhesive combinations and thinner layer thicknesses.
+The aim of the sub-project is to gain insights into the technical properties of bonded joints produced in an XHV-adequate atmosphere and with deoxidized joining partners, and to explore the possibilities for new process design derived from this.
+The challenge with oxygen-free bonding is that, on the one hand, the adhesion mechanisms are influenced by oxide layers and, on the other hand, the setting reaction of special adhesives is slowed down or favored by oxygen or water.
+The absence of oxygen and moisture in an XHV-adequate environment therefore has a fundamental effect on the properties of an adhesive bond and the bonding process.

-Subproject C01 "Elucidation of mechanisms and processes for the deoxidation of material surfaces and their implementation on a laboratory and pilot plant scale".
+Sub-project C01 "Clarification of mechanisms and processes for the deoxidation of material surfaces and their implementation on a laboratory and pilot plant scale"

 Project leader: Prof. Dr. rer. nat.
 Wolfgang Maus-Friedrichs, Dr. rer. nat.
 Sebastian Dahle